turibe/swi-prolog-z3/README.md

 ### Attributed Variables.

 Terms with Prolog variables can be asserted as well.
-The variables will be associated with fresh Z3 constants, and new assertions will be pushed upon unification.
+Prolog attributes will associate the  variables with fresh Z3 constants, and new equalities will be pushed upon unification.
 For example:

 ```prolog
 z3_push(X > b), z3_push(b > c), member(X, [a,b,c,d])